 Meaning of Bills Payable

-Bills Payable (B/P) is a liability document which shows the indebtedness of an individual, an organization, etc. When an individual or an organization makes a credit purchase of any goods or avails service.
-Generally, in a transaction of sale and purchase of goods, during the credit term, seller of goods need money.
-So, it will draw a bill to purchaser of goods.
-Purchaser of goods will accept the bill and returns to seller of goods.
-This becomes Bills Receivable for drawer of bill / seller of goods and Bills Payable for drawee of bill / purchaser of goods.
+Bills Payable (B/P) is a liability document that shows the indebtedness of an individual, an organization, etc. When an individual or an organization makes a credit purchase of any goods or avails service.
+Generally, in a sale and purchase of goods, the seller of goods needs money during the credit term.
+So, it will draw a bill to the purchaser of goods.
+The purchaser of goods will accept the bill and returns it to the seller of goods.
+This becomes Bills Receivable for the drawer of bill/seller of goods and Bills Payable for drawee of bill/purchaser of goods.